hatsyim/wireline-attention/README.md

 - There are several other fine-tuning tasks pertinent to some petrophysical workflows such as missing data interpolation, electrofacies identification, etc.
 - A better embedding and per-well splitting strategies (to account for the rare interpreted facies class) are also feasible ways to improve our model.

-Nonetheless, we have shown yet again, a more complicate model and a sound petrophysical insights for the data pre-processing will not eventually guarantee a better performanace compared to standard non-deep learning based approach.
+Nonetheless, we have shown yet again, a more complicated model and a sound petrophysical insights for the data pre-processing will not eventually guarantee a better performanace compared to standard non-deep learning based approach.

-But the quest is by no means complete!
+But the quest is by no means complete.

 ## Thank you for your attention!